1Seven3Seven/BeyondTheShadows/WorkingThingsThrough.md

 against the Stalkers.
 The Consumers I want to be large and slow, imposing feeling, but not a danger if there is a light nearby as they will be targeted first.

+...

+I created the new Stalker enemy.
+Was not too difficult, it was quite similar to that of the basic enemy.
+But now it exists.
+I have yet to do the other two enemies.
+I think I want to work on damaging the enemies and the player next.
+Mainly because that is actually gameplay related and the two new enemies are not really.
+Well, they are, but not complete necessary for a demo.

+I also want to change the mapdata files a bit.
+Add some extra data, such as rooms and enemies.
+A map consists of tiles for the walls, and rooms can be collections of empty tiles.
+Enemies can exist within rooms, and they cannot leave, but they can roam around within them.
+This allows me to prevent enemies from roaming too much.
+The mapdata files can also contain information about the placement of enemies and which rooms they reside in.

+Finally, I also want to add in upgrades.
+I have thought of four.
+An upgrade to:
+-- the direct damage caused by the potions, if they directly hit an enemy before exploding.
+-- the light damage by the light radius of an exploded potion.
+-- the radius of the light cast by an exploded potion.
+-- the distance a potion can be thrown.
+The actual implementation of these should not be too difficult as the values that govern those are in variables.
+So it is simply a matter of, if collide with upgrade, increment value.
+It will probably be a little more difficult than that, but ehh.

+I also want to add in a boss, something like the basilisk demo I created.
+Stripped down, but with the essence of it.
+I do not know if this will happen, bit I like the idea of it.

+So in summary:
+Implement damage.
+That is direct damage and indirect damage.
+If time persists, add enemy spawns to the mapdata.
+If time continues to persist, add rooms to the map data and make enemies subscribe to a room.
+Then add in upgrades or the two missing enemies, either or, does not matter too much.
+Finally, I want a boss.